aws-samples/aws-secure-environment-accelerator/docs/installation/customization-index.md

 - As you grow and add AWS accounts, the Kinesis Data stream in the log-archive account will need to be monitored and have its capacity (shard count) increased by setting `"kinesis-stream-shard-count"` variable under `"central-log-services"` in the config file
 - Updates to NACL's requires changing the rule number (`100` to `101`) or they will fail to update
 - When adding a new subnet or subnets to a VPC (including enabling an additional AZ), you need to:
-  - increment any impacted nacl id's in the config file (`100` to `101`, `32000` to `32001`) (CFN does not allow nacl updates)
+  - increment any impacted NACL id's in the config file (`100` to `101`, `32000` to `32001`) (CFN does not allow nacl updates)
   - make a minor change to any impacted route table names (`MyRouteTable` to `MyRouteTable1`) (CFN does not allow updates to route table associated ids)
   - prior to v1.2.3, if adding a subnet that is associated with the TGW, you need to remove the TGW association (`"tgw-attach"` to `"xxtgw-attach"` for the VPC) and then re-attach on a subsequent state machine execution.
 This is resolved in v1.2.3.
 - The sample firewall configuration uses an instance with **4** NIC's, make sure you use an instance size that supports 4 ENI's
 - Re-enabling individual security controls in Security Hub requires toggling the entire security standard off and on again, controls can be disabled at any time
-- Firewall names, CGW names, TGW names, MAD Directory ID, account keys, and ou's must all be unique throughout the entire configuration file (also true for VPC names given nacl and security group referencing design)
+- Firewall names, CGW names, TGW names, MAD Directory ID, account keys, and OU's must all be unique throughout the entire configuration file (also true for VPC names given NACL and security group referencing design)
 - The configuration file _does_ have validation checks in place that prevent users from making certain major unsupported configuration changes
 - **The configuration file does _NOT_ have extensive error checking.
 It is expected you know what you are doing.
 We eventually hope to offer a config file, wizard based GUI editor and add the validation logic in this separate tool.
 In most cases the State Machine will fail with an error, and you will simply need to troubleshoot, rectify and rerun the state machine.**
-- You cannot move an account between top-level ou's.
+- You cannot move an account between top-level OU's.
 This would be a security violation and cause other issues.
 You can move accounts between sub-ou.
 Note: The ALZ version of the Accelerator does not support sub-ou.
 - v1.1.5 and above adds support for customer provided YAML config file(s) as well as JSON.
 In future we will be providing a version of the config file with comments describing the purpose of each configuration item.
 We only support the subset of yaml that converts to JSON (we do not support anchors)
 - Security Group names were designed to be identical between environments, if you want the VPC name in the SG name, you need to do it manually in the config file
 - Prior to v1.2.5, we did NOT support changing the `organization-admin-role` and this value had to be set to `AWSCloudFormationStackSetExecutionRole`.